felsenst/felsenst.github.io/eugenics.md

 I think the answer to, not just one or two, but all three of these is clearly "no".
 And in fact there is basically no country in the world right now that has a eugenics program, or is even talking about one.
-There are alarming neo-fascist movements, in many countries, that have racist fantasies about breeding people to be blonde "Aryans" (or whatever).
+There are alarming neo-fascist movements in many countries, whose ideologues have racist fantasies about breeding people to be blonde "Aryans" (or whatever).
 But instituting eugenics programs is not the main danger they pose -- that would be very slow and cumbersome, while there are many more immediate dangers if they take power.